Student Commencement Speaker

 |Displays appropriate self-confidence and comfort speaking before an audience|

-- Letter of interest that includes contact information (phone and SXU email)
+- Statement of interest that includes contact information (phone number and SXU email)

 - Current resume that includes academic achievements, research, campus involvement and volunteerism